• Home

 In May, Jassy encouraged sellers to stock up on inventory in anticipation of the tariffs and said Amazon would do the same to keep prices down.
 Most of that supply ran out by the fall, he said, and now, consumers are seeing the price hikes.

-Tariffs have raised $200 billion in revenue for the US Treasury, but a recent study found that American consumers are absorbing 96% of tariff costs.
+Tariffs have raised $200 billion in revenue for the U.S. Treasury, but a recent study found that American consumers are absorbing 96% of tariff costs.

 A change in tune

-Jassy had previously said that tariffs might not be the worst situation for all Amazon’s sellers.
+Jassy had previously said that tariffs might not be the worst situation for all of Amazon’s sellers.
 “I think when you’ve got larger diversity like we have, we have a better chance of some of those sellers deciding that they’re going to capture [market] share, and they’re not going to pass on all or any of those tariffs to customers,” Jassy said at Amazon’s Q1 earnings call last year.

-Fortune previously reported some merchants on the platform said were penalized and experienced major sales declines after raising prices in 2025.
-The sellers explained that Amazon removed the “Add to Cart” or “Buy Now” buttons on their product pages, which the majority of shoppers use to make purchases.
+Fortune previously reported some merchants on the platform said they were penalized and experienced major sales declines after raising prices in 2025.
+The sellers explained that Amazon had removed the “Add to Cart” or “Buy Now” buttons on their product pages, which the majority of shoppers use to make purchases.

-In the past, Amazon has suppressed easily accessible buy buttons to prevent price-gouging or pressure brands to lower prices to match pricing on their own website or competitors.
+In the past, Amazon has suppressed easily accessible buy buttons to prevent price-gouging or pressure brands to lower prices to match pricing on their own website or that of competitors.
 This tactic is the subject of the Federal Trade Commission’s ongoing antitrust case against Amazon.

 Anthony Preston, the owner of a wall sticker brand sold on Amazon called Wall Decals, previously told Fortune that he was penalized after he raised prices by about $2 on the platform, a 5% to 10% increase on average.
 Preston sourced his products from China, which cost him 25% more with tariffs.